Leftium/userfront-svelte/docs/index.md

 Whenever a user does log in, we want to show them some relevant information and also give them the ability to log out.

+For the dashboard page, we can add information about the user by referencing the `Userfront.user` object.

 We can log the user out by calling `Userfront.logout()`.

 Replace the `src/routes/dashboard/+page.svelte` file with the following: